-Title: H/616/5200 Monitor and maintain the environment and resources during and after health care activities Level: 2 Credit Value: 3 GLH: 20 Learning Outcomes The learner will: Assessment Criteria The learner can: Know the procedures for monitoring and maintaining the environment andresources 1.1 Summarise the legislation, guidelines, organisational policies and protocols which inform own role, responsibilities and accountability 1.2 Identify the procedures relating to monitoring the environment during specific health care activities in own work practice 1.3 Identify the resources needed during specific health care activities in own work practice 1.4 Explain the procedures for reporting problems with the environment and resources, beyond own scope of practice 1.5 Outline the hazards and risks associated with procedures carried out in own work practice including how these are controlled Be able to operate equipment 3.
-Be able to monitor and maintain the 2.1 Explain the importance of ensuring equipment is safe to use 2.2 Apply standard precautions for infection control when handling equipment 2.3 Implement health and safety measures when handling equipment 2.4 Operate equipment in line with manufacturer's instructions, national and local policies and procedures and own scope of practice 3.1 Maintain environmental conditions environment and resources atthe levels required by the activity 3.2 Replenish and replace resources as
+itle: evel: H/616/5200 Monitor and maintain the environment and resources during and after health care activities redit Value: 3 LH: 20 earning Outcomes he learner will: Assessment Criteria The learner can: Know the procedures for monitoring and maintaining the environment andresources 1.1 Summarise the legislation, guidelines, organisational policies and protocols which inform own role, responsibilities and accountability 1.2 Identify the procedures relating to monitoring the environment during specific health care activities in own work practice 1.3 Identify the resources needed during specific health care activities in own work practice 1.4 Explain the procedures for reporting problems with the environment and resources, beyond own scope of practice 1.5 Outline the hazards and risks associated with procedures carried out in own work practice including how these are controlled.
+Be able to operate equipment Be able to monitor and maintain the environment and resources these are controlled 2.1 Explain the importance of ensuring equipment is safe to use 2.2 Apply standard precautions for infection control when handling equipment 2.3 Implement health and safety measures when handling equipment 2.4 Operate equipment in line with manufacturer's instructions, national and local policies and procedures and own scope of practice 3.1 Maintain environmental conditions atthe levels required by the activity and local pown scope 3.1 Maintain e

-4. Be able to clean resources in own work area Additional information about this unit: Health care activities could include clinical of required for the activity 3.3 Explain the importance of checking resources are of the correct quality and quantity for the activity 3.4 Return unused and/or surplus resources to the correct storage location 3.5 Store resources in line with local policy or protocol at the end of the activity 3.6 Maintain monitoring records in line with national and local policies and protocols 4.1 Maintain the levels of cleanliness required in own work area 4.2 Clean fixed resources after use in line with national and local policies and protocols 4.3 Clean reusable resources and make safe prior to storage 4.4 Dispose of waste in line with national and local policy Health Care activities could include clinical of i therapeutic activities Resources are all equipment, items or material als used to undertake activities Unit aim (s) This unit develops the learner's ability to maintain and monitor the environment and resources while under supervision during health care activities.
+4. Be able to clean resources in own work area Additional information about this unit: required for the activity 3.3 Explain the importance of checking resources are of the correct quality and quantity for the activity 3.4 Return unused and/or surplus resources to the correct storage location 3.5 Store resources in line with local policy or protocol at the end of the activity 3.6 Maintain monitoring records in line with national and local policies and protocols 4.1 Maintain the levels of cleanliness required in own work area 4.2 Clean fixed resources after use in line with national and local policies and protocols 4.3 Clean reusable resources and make safe prior to storage 4.4 Dispose of waste in line with national and local policy Health care activities could include clinical of or therapeutic activities Resources are all equipment, items or materials used to undertake activities · · · · · · Unit aim (s) This unit develops the learner's ability to maintain and monitor the environment and resources while under supervision during health care activities.
 Knowledge of monitoring and maintenance parameters informs practice.
 Assessment requirements specified by asector or regulatory body (if appropriate) This unit must be assessed in line with Skills for Health Assessment Principles.
 Details of the relationship of the unit and relevant National Occupational Standards This unit links to GEN7.